This lesson is being piloted (Beta version)

 patients_new = serializers.PatientJSONSerializer.load(output_file)

-# Check that we've got the same data back
+# Check that we have got the same data back

 for patient_new, patient in zip(patients_new, patients):